0x80085/elixir-fedi-bot/README.md

 - [x] Add ChatGPT API key
 - [x] Ask ChatGPT and see result in ui
 - [x] Block registration after 1 user signed up (becomes admin this way)
+- [x] Make deploy/publish ready if needed (scripts etc.?)
 - [ ] Enter fedi url from pleroma or soapbox or misskey or other popular fediware (needs more code, wont be just oauth I think...)
-- [ ] Grab video link from nitter/twitter and add to twoot
+- [ ] Grab video from nitter/twitter and add to twoot
 - [ ] Manage + put in DB:
   - [ ] Dry run mode
   - [ ] Toot formatting template (the 🤖💬 "your text here> \n Source:# ")